kyaryunha/i18n-language.js/README.md

 - Inline translation in HTML documents
 - Lightweight JS implementation in 48 lines
 - Written in pure HTML/CSS/JS so beginners can use it easily
+- When visiting for the first time, the language is set as the browser setting value, and if there is no setting value, English is displayed first
+- When the language is changed, it is stored in the local storage and displayed in the corresponding language when revisiting

 ## Usage: